MCMostWolf/MoreCommand/README.md

 - The amount of the fire is 20 times the number of seconds(amount is tick)
 - back command can tp targets to froms last death point

--This is original author's download url
+- This is original author's download url
 [Download the mod here](https://www.curseforge.com/minecraft/mc-mods/health-command)